Perpignan: Sites of interest

-The Cathedral of St. John the Baptist was begun in 1324 and finished in 1509.
+Construction work on Perpignan Cathedral began in 1324 and finished in 1509.

 The 13th century Palace of the Kings of Majorca sits on the high citadel, surrounded by ramparts, reinforced for Louis XI and Charles V, which were updated in the 17th century by Louis XIV's military engineer Vauban.

-The walls surrounding the town, which had been designed by Vauban, were razed in 1904 to accommodate urban development.
-The main city door, the Castillet is a small fortress built in the 14th century, which has been preserved.
-It had also been used as a prison until the end of the 19th century.
+The walls surrounding the town, which had likewise been designed by Vauban, were razed in 1904 to accommodate urban development.
+The main city gate, the Castillet is a small fortress built in the 14th century, which has been preserved.
+It was also used as a prison until the end of the 19th century.

-The Hôtel Pams is a lavishly-decorated mansion designed for Jules Pams that illustrates the artistic taste of the wealthy bourgeois at the turn of the 20th century.
+The Hôtel Pams is a lavishly decorated mansion designed for Jules Pams that illustrates the artistic tastes of the wealthy bourgeois at the turn of the 20th century.

 Les Halles de Vauban are a new addition to the banks of the city's canal.
-Opened in November 2017 the indoor markets are privately owned and cost €1.5 million.
-Split into two locations, vendors offer fresh fruit and vegetables, bread, flowers, cheese, etc. There is a bar and central eating court with a range of tapas, burgers, omelettes and food from around the world.
+Opened in November 2017, the indoor markets are privately owned and cost €1.5 million.
+Split into two locations, vendors offer fresh fruit and vegetables, bread, flowers, cheese, and other items.
+There is a bar and central eating court with a range of tapas, burgers, omelettes and food from around the world.